-Citation-based and altmetric measures can show impact of individual research publications.
-They can help answer the following questions about individual publications:
+Citation-based and altmetric measures can show impact of an individual research publication.
+They can help answer the following questions:

-Measures of Excellence: In Web of Science platform, you can see article-level metrics in the "Citation Network" panel (see the screenshot on the left).
-You note that this article has been cited 40 times (citation rate).
-Additionally, WoS provides information showing how the citation rate (in this case, 40) looks in relation to similar publications (benchmark).
+In Web of Science, you can see article-level metrics in the "Citation Network" panel (see the screenshot below).
+You note that this article has been cited 5814 times (citation rate).
 If the publication places in the top 1% of similar publications (defined by subject area and age), it is given a Highly Cited status (an indicator of excellence).
 For exceptionally highly cited papers published within last two years, a Hot Paper status is awarded (a good indicator of early impact).

 In SCOPUS you will see, in the Metrics window, number of citations received to date, together with percentile position in relation to similar publications (subject area and publication date).
 Field-weighted citation impact shows how the citation rate compares to the average (baseline) for the similar publication.
-In the example on the left and below, shows publication with 66 citations which places it in the 99th percentile of the distribution of all similar publications and shows its field-weighted impact as being 108 times above the average for similar publications.
+In the example below, this publicationhas 5986 citations which places it in the 99th percentile of the distribution of all similar publications and shows its field-weighted impact as being 61.59 times above the average for similar publications.

 While SCOPUS does not publish baselines or percentiles tables, each publication indexed in SCOPUS shows citation count, citation benchmarking and field-weighted citation impact.

 Non-citation based indicators of impact (atlmetrics) can be grouped in a number of ways.
 We can analyse the usage of the scholarly content measured by views and downloads (form a publisher website or a scholarly networking site) and captures (into a reference management tool).
 Other attention can be measured by counting blog mentions or tweets or attention in press.
 PlumX Metrics are the primary source of article-level metrics in Scopus For more information please visit the blog post PlumX Metrics now on Scopus: Discover how others interact with your research and also visit our page on Alternative Metrics.